Bill Cheswick logged into his first computer in 1968. He has been programming and working for (and against) computer security ever since.

 Ches worked on corporate and Internet mapping in the late 1990s with Hal Burch, creating dramatic and popular Internet maps that still appear in publications and talks today.
 He used this mapping technology to explore wartime damage in Serbia in 1999, and other connectivity questions since then.

 In 2000, he left Bell Labs and co-founded Lumeta to commercialize the mapping technology.
 These products have been useful in exploring and auditing government and corporate networks.
 In 2006 he left Lumeta and joined AT&T Shannon Lab where he worked on security, visualization, and user interfaces.
 He earned several patents (now over a dozen) in visualization and authentication, including a new way to see a movie, and slow movies.
 He left AT&T in 2012.

 Ches has a wide interest in science and medicine.
-In his spare time he reads technical journals, hacks his home, and develops exhibit software for science museums.
-He eats very plain food---boring by even American standards.
+In his spare time he reads technical journals, hacks his home, consults, flies drones, experiments with iOS apps, develops exhibit software for science museums, and hangs out with students at the University of Pennsylvania.

 Ches continues giving popular keynote talks around the world, having set foot in some three dozen countries over the past 25 years.
 Alas, he eats very plain food—boring by even American standards.